The Charlene Heisler Prize

 - Optical Interferometry and Mira Variable Stars

-The Charlene Heisler prize was instituted in 2000 by Charlene’s colleagues, with the generous support of many members of the ASA.
-It was originally offered as a prize to reward excellence at the undergraduate level, on the basis of an essay on astronomical topic.
-The prize was awarded in 2000 to Ewan Cameron from ANU for his essay on ‘Gamma Ray bursts’.
+The Charlene Heisler prize was established in 2000 by Charlene’s colleagues, with the generous support of many members of the ASA.
+It was originally offered as a prize to reward excellence at the undergraduate level, on the basis of an essay on an astronomical topic.
+The inaugural prize was awarded in 2000 to Ewan Cameron from the Australian National University for his essay on ‘Gamma-ray bursts’.
+Low student interest in subsequent years led to no awards.
+In 2005, the prize was revised to target high school students, but again the response was disappointing.
+The first award of the Prize for a PhD thesis was made in 2006.